hraberg/deuce/README.md

 [Marginalia](http://ghettojedi.org/deuce/)

+**2012-11-08**

+After many false starts, `cl.el` now loads.
+I don't expect much of it to actually work, but some things do.
+See [EmacsWiki](http://www.emacswiki.org/emacs/CommonLispForEmacs) [CommonLispForEmacs](http://www.emacswiki.org/emacs/CommonLispForEmacs) for a discussion about when this file is actually supposed to be loaded. `eval-when-compile` says "In interpreted code, this is entirely equivalent to `progn'" - compiling Emacs Lisp to Clojure counts as interpreting in this case - but anything in `loadup.el` is normally already compiled when starting Emacs.
+So running Emacs with `-Q` you can see that `(featurep 'cl)` actually is `nil`, so in theory `cl.el` shouldn't be loaded, but this distinction is messy.
+For obvious reasons it would be nice to avoid it, as we have a situation where Deuce contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp in an ad hoc, informally-specified, bug-ridden, slow implementation of half of Emacs Lisp in Clojure.

+Next up is `bindings.el` which is its own area of strangeness, but at least something related to the actual editor.

 **2012-10-09**

 Deuce is not dead.
 I've been to the US past few weeks, reflecting on StrangeLoop - hacking on a few new things.